v12technology/v12technology.github.io/starting/aot_compilation.md

 ---

 # Introduction
 Fluxtion provides a maven plugin that can generate an event processor as part of the build cycle.
-This makes a system more predictable at runtime as the behaviour is statically generated before deployment.
+This makes a system more predictable at runtime as the behaviour is statically generated before deployment and can be fully tested.

 ## Development process
 To statically generate the event processor at buildtime three steps are required